Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Battle Pass/README.md

 This can be seen in the BattlePassSceneManager script.

 Once Unity Services completes initialization, Remote Config is queried to get the current values for the event-related keys, such as Battle Pass content.
 Each reward tier is represented by a JSON value in Remote Config.
-The downloaded tier values depend on which campaign is currently active.
+The downloaded tier values depend on which Game Override is currently active.
 When the event is scheduled to end, we call Remote Config again to get the new values and refresh the UI.

-Note: This sample determines which Remote Config campaign data should be returned based on the user’s timestamp, to demonstrate how events can change and update local variables.
+Note: This sample determines which Game Override data should be returned based on the user’s timestamp, to demonstrate how events can change and update local variables.
 This is a simplification.
-In a real app, developers likely set up a campaign to have specific start and end dates, then Remote Config determines when the campaign is shown based on the server’s date/time.
+In a real app, developers likely set up a Game Override to have specific start and end dates, then Remote Config determines when the Game Override is shown based on the server’s date/time.

 Everything about the reward system and Battle Pass is powered by Cloud Code scripts, from getting the progress to claiming tiers to purchasing a Battle Pass.
 At first, it looks like some of these actions could be simpler calls directly to each service.